stoand/thesis-guessrandom/design/paper.md

 Move running stats to section 7 - Section 7 "Running at 16Mhz..."

-More description of Verilog source
+More description of Verilog source - Section 7 - "The "lcg" module..."

 ## Advisor Feedback